-• Describe the procedures for amending the MOU annually or any time substantial changes have occurred before the MOU's three-year expiration date.
+- Describe the procedures for amending the MOU with an annual one-stop operating budget with Infrastructure Funding Agreement. - Describe the procedures for amending the MOU any time substantial changes have occurred before the MOU's three-year expiration date.

 NOTE: Ensure the MOU reflects the most recent date as amendments and renewals are approved.